- Any grade (most popular for pre-K through Grade 2)

 - An old pillowcase with the child’s name on it makes a good pumpkin carrier.

 - A water bottle ~ There are no drinking fountains at the farm.

 Bring your own lunch, drinks, or snacks – our concession stand is typically not open during the week.
 If you would like the concession stand open for your students to purchase of cold drinks, popcorn, chips, and candy bars, you can let us know on your booking form.
-You are welcome to use our picnic area — just let us know so we can accommodate all groups who would like to eat lunch or a snack here.
+You are welcome to use our picnic areas — just let us know so we can accommodate all groups who would like to eat lunch or a snack here.